Virginia tightens grip on ACC lead, keeps defensive clamps on North Carolina

 North Carolina’s subsequent game Monday night against Miami was postponed only hours before tip-off when both schools agreed they should not play for precautionary reasons.

-Tar Heels Coach Roy Williams issued a statement Monday indicating his players, as well as team managers at the party but not shown in the video obtained by The Daily Tar Heel, were aware they made a poor decision “for which they are paying a very significant price.”
+Tar Heels Coach Roy Williams issued a statement Monday indicating his players, as well as team managers at the party but not shown in the video obtained by the Daily Tar Heel, were aware they made a poor decision “for which they are paying a very significant price.”

 During a news conference Friday, Williams declined to address the matter further, telling reporters discipline would be handled internally, fueling speculation he may opt to bench those involved for all or part of Saturday’s game against the Cavaliers.